 "And the good news," Nick added, "is we actually enjoy being parents.
 It's fun."

 "We resonated with it, because it kind of is the way that we courted," Vanessa told E!
-News in March, "in the sense that for a full year before we really got intimate, we were just emotionally getting to know each other.
+News of their attraction to the concept in March 2021, "in the sense that for a full year before we really got intimate, we were just emotionally getting to know each other.
 I was in New York, he was in L.A."

-But nothing that had come before was quite like 2020, she admitted.
+But nothing that had come before was quite like being together all the time at the height of the COVID-19 pandemic, she admitted.